pereaw/port/README.md

 ## About

 My name is Wil Perea.
 I hold an MS in Biostatistics as well as a BS in Mathematics.
-I was a professor at a community college and am now working towards a career in data.
+I was a professor at SCC and am now working towards a career in data.
 I have been working on developing my programming skills and general data analysis through various online resources.

 ## Contacts: